AbdelrahmanYahia/wes_gatk/README.md

 - Joint Gentotyping for all samples
 - Automatic sample name, group, lane and read number recognition.
 - Automatic snakemake sample table and config file generation.
+- progress bar of the analysis (use argument `--parse-snakemake-output`)

 ### Workflow Diagram:
 ![Workflow](workflow.png)